DJBarnes/django-adminlte2-pdq/docs/source/menu.rst

 A section will consist of section text and any nodes that make up the remaining parts of the section.
 Neither the text nor the nodes are required.

+For Example:

-You can have no text and no nodes if you just want some extra space in the sidebar between other sections.
+* You can have no text and no nodes if you just want some extra space in the sidebar between other sections.
-You can have text with no nodes if you only want a header.
+* You can have text with no nodes if you only want a header.
-You can have nodes without text if you want a blank header for you nodes.
+* You can have nodes without text if you want a blank header.

-The most common implementation however will consist of defining both.
+Generally speaking, most common implementation will consist of defining both text and nodes.

 Section Keys
 ^^^^^^^^^^^^